 Dig a hole in the ground deep enough to install the solenoid box and layer the base with road base gravel so it has good drainage.
 Dig a trench to each pop-up sprinkler or drip system and lay the irrigation pipe in the trench to connect up all pipes to solenoids and sprinkler systems.
 Easy if you use an irrigation manifold.

 Decide if you want to have a master control valve, this will be triggered every time a zone needs to work.
 It will be the 1st control solenoid valve in the irrigation line as all other zones will come off this.

-Power up the x-core controller and program up zone water times, great time to test run your system.
-To quickly test run the system turn the selector switch to Manual 1 station set the runtime and turn back to run, the system will start-up.
+Power up the x-core controller and program up zone water times, a great time to test run your system.
+To quickly test run the system turn the selector switch to Manual 1 station set the runtime and turn back to run, the system will start up.